CRIMES OF THE HEART by Beth Henley

 directed by T.J.
 Walsh

-CIRCLE THEATRE, FORT WORTH
+CIRCLE THEATRE, FORT WORTH'CRIMES' BELLES CHARM

 Crowd-pleaser has brains and heart